Striking New York City nurses reach deal with hospitals - NewsBreak

 “We know this strike impacted everyone — not just our nurses — and we were committed to coming to a resolution as soon as possible to minimize disruption to patient care,” the hospital said.

-Mount Sinai said in a statement it was pleased to have reached a tentative agreement and that the strike was over.
+A post on Mount Sinai's website said the hospital was pleased to have reached a tentative agreement with the union.
+The Associated Press sent an email to a hospital representative seeking comment.

-“Our proposed agreement is similar to those between NYSNA and eight other New York City hospitals.
-It is fair and responsible, and it puts patients first,” Mount Sinai Health System said.

 Several other private hospitals around the city reached deals with the union as the strike deadline loomed.
 The agreements included raises totaling 19% over three years.